Torskzilla/Bow-Attributes/README.md

 # Bow-Attributes
-Datapack that adds attributes for projectiles and ranged weapons.
+Datapack that adds many ways to modify projectiles and ranged weapons for both players and mobs.

 Check the wiki for how to use it.